Summer Lawn Care

 A broadcast spreader is used to disperse fertilizer on a lawn.

-To assist with fertilizing, be sure to purchase a spreader that will ensure the product is applied evenly to your lawn and you don’t overdo it in certain areas.
-There are hand-held spreaders if you’re doing small areas, but if you’re working on your entire lawn, a walk-behind spreader would be best.
+To assist with fertilizing, purchase a spreader to ensure the product is applied evenly to your lawn and you don’t overdo it in certain areas.
+There are hand-held spreaders if you’re doing small areas, but a walk-behind spreader would be best if you’re working on your entire lawn.
 A spreader will also assist with the proper application quantity to prevent over-fertilizing.
-The amount of fertilizer needed for your property can be found on the product you purchase.
+The fertilizer needed for your property can be found in your purchased product.

 4. Remove Weeds